4702chahat/Rock-Vs-Mine/README.md

 - Train the model using the training data.

 ### Step 5: Evaluating the Model
-- Evaluate the model's performance using metrics such as accuracy, precision, recall, and the confusion matrix.
+- Evaluate the model's performance using metrics such as accuracy score.

 ### Step 6: Making Predictions
 - Use the trained model to make predictions on new data.

+- While on Training data you will be get the accuracy of  83.42245989304813 %
+- And test data accuracy obtained is 76.19047619047619 %